-Stage 1 will be considered by an independent investigator appointed by the governing body or the Oxfordshire Diocese.
+Stage 1 will be considered by an independent investigator appointed by the governing body or the Oxfordshire Diocese as Frieth is a Voluntary Aided church school and a number of governors are appointed by the Diocese.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.